 Our implementation of a users authentication system is not suitable for a production environment.
-Thus requiring to write custom code to handle credential authentication, sessions, etc. Most likely you will require the changes described in the section above on How to use a different authentication library, plus changing the users_config.
+Thus requiring to write custom code to handle credential authentication, sessions, etc. Most likely you will require the changes described in the section above on How to use a different authentication library, plus changing the users\backend.

 '''

 import MyCustomDBforUsers

 from flask import current_app

 from medallion import application_instance, set_config

-This is a dummy implementation of Flask Auth that always returns false

-dummy_auth = class DummyAuth(object):
+This is a dummy implementation of Flask Auth that always returns false dummy_auth = class DummyAuth(object):

 def login_required(self, f):

 @wraps(f)

 def decorated_function(args, kwargs):

-return f(args, kwargs)

-return decorated function

-def get_password():

-Usage of MyCustomDBforUsers would likely happen here.

-return something # Custom stuff to get password using other libraries, users

-⇔config functionality.

-Set the default implementation to the dummy auth

-auth = dummy_auth()

-db = MyCustomDBforUsers.init() # Do some setup before attaching to application....

-↔ (Imagine other steps happening here)

 '''